 1. Select a Business Activity

 In most countries, a single license suffices for multiple business activities.
 However, in Dubai Mainland, activities are grouped.
 Therefore, activities belonging to differing groups require separate licenses.
+This is a key aspect of mainland company operations, distinguishing it from a free zone company.

-Depending on your chosen activity, you will need one of the four main types of licenses offered by the Department of Economic Development (DED):
+Depending on your chosen business activity, you will need one of the four main types of licenses offered by the Department of Economic Development (DED):

-- Professional License: This license is for businesses with expertise in certain fields that provide professional services, such as IT consultancy or legal advice.
+- Professional License: This mainland license is for businesses with expertise in certain fields that provide professional services, such as IT consultancy or legal advice.

 - Industrial License: Best suited for manufacturing, production, or assembly activities.